mdudel/CoTreceiver/README.md

   Example II.b: Invoke a UDP listener
-  - Create a UDP listener direct
+  - Create a UDP listener directly

     CoTudpListener cotUdpListener = new CoTudpListener(cotUdpPort); <-- DEBUG is false by default